 For millennia, without really noticing it, all our ancestors were living in an off-grid environment.
-Last century radically changed that picture and these days for many of us it is hard to think about living in a house without any access to the “tap-water”, shower, water-flushed toilet, etc….
+The last century radically changed that picture and these days for many of us it is hard to think about living in a house without any access to “tap water”, a shower, a water-flushed toilet, etc….
 The observed CargoTecture trends force us to go back to off-grid living, however, this time with all benefits of continuous access to the essential ingredient of life – freshwater.
-The access to water in the most familiar and comfortable way – by opening a tap!
+Access to water in the most familiar and comfortable way – by opening a tap!

-These days, rainwater harvesting is not anymore an example of an extravagance, but rather a necessity induced by climate change and growing eco-consciousness of society.
+These days, rainwater harvesting is no anymore an example of extravagance, but rather a necessity induced by climate change and the growing eco-consciousness of society.
 As a matter of fact, in Australia, it is part of the dedicated government program.
-In this introduction to Rainwater Harvesting we will discuss how water is used by an average household, identifying the largest water “drains” (by far it is toilet flushing followed by shower and irrigation).
+In this introduction to Rainwater Harvesting, we will discuss how water is used by an average household, identifying the largest water “drains” (by far it is toilet flushing followed by shower and irrigation).
 We will estimate realistic needs for water versus lavish typical water consumption.
-We will discuss the legality and possible restrictions of rainwater harvesting, and the most important aspect -the required quality of water for different end-use (gardening, toilet, laundry, bath & shower and finally for drinking).
+We will discuss the legality and possible restrictions of rainwater harvesting, and the most important aspect -the required quality of water for different end-use (gardening, toilet, laundry, bath & shower, and finally for drinking).
 Read More!

-Container’s roof makes a natural, freely-available rainwater catchment area.
-Unfortunately, original containers’ roofs are flat what does not make them ideal catchments.
+The container’s roof makes a natural, freely-available rainwater catchment area.
+Unfortunately, the original containers’ roofs are flat which does not make them ideal catchments.
 By the laws of physics, they will collect more sediment compared to sloped roofs.
 Collected sediments have a tendency to firmly adhere to the roof’s surface so it will also take more rain to wash them down.
-We start with an estimation of the required catchment surface for your household needs based on average annual precipitations you’re your location.
-Will discuss the impact of roof materials on the quality of collected water, pros and cons of flat and sloped roofs, possible toxicity of rains due to industrial pollution, and finally the possibility of recycling used rainwater for “less-demanding” applications.
+We start with an estimation of the required catchment surface for your household needs based on the average annual precipitation you’re your location.
+Will discuss the impact of roof materials on the quality of collected water, the pros, and cons of flat and sloped roofs, the possible toxicity of rains due to industrial pollution, and finally, the possibility of recycling used rainwater for “less-demanding” applications.
 Read More!

 The quality of stored rainwater largely depends on the storage tank.
-While the tank’s structure maybe not that important when it’s used for storing utility water (garden irrigation, flushing toilet, driveway and car cleaning etc, it will be of importance for bathing and washing water not even mentioning the drinking one.
-Here you will find the pros, cons and characteristics of typical Poly tanks, Steel tanks (stainless, galvanized and special), Fiberglass and concrete tanks.
+While the tank’s structure maybe not be that important when it’s used for storing utility water (garden irrigation, flushing toilet, driveway, and car cleaning, etc, it will be of importance for bathing and washing water not even mention the drinking one.
+Here you will find the pros, cons, and characteristics of typical Poly tanks, Steel tanks (stainless, galvanized, and special), Fiberglass, and concrete tanks.
 Given the fact that only stainless-steel tanks are approved for potable water, we also discuss interior linings required for all other tanks if used for the storage of potable water.
 Read More!